naistangz/Technical_Training/docs/Week2_SQL/sql_day1.md

 **What is a relational database?**
 - A type of database that stores and provides access to data points that are related to one another.
+- Provides relational operators to manipulate the data stored into the tables
+- Stores the data into the collection of tables, which is related by common fields between the columns of the table.

 **Examples of databases:**
 - eCommerce